PREPRUFE® SCS (US Version)

 - If the pump sits idle (no grout being injected) for more than 30 seconds, flush the pump mix manifold and clutch with flushing agent.

-Low temperatures will significantly elongate set times.
-Bring product up to a minimum temperature of 50°F for a minimum period of 24 hours prior to use.
+Low temperatures will significantly extend set times.
+Bring the product up to a minimum temperature of 50°F for a minimum period of 24 hours prior to use.
 If site temperatures are extremely low, material should be held in a warm area before and during use to maintain the product’s temperature.
 Allow no water into open containers.
 DO NOT EXCEED 90 ºF WHEN WARMING.
 (CAUTION—pH NOTICE.
 Water used on site to activate grouts must be in a range of pH 5.5–7 for optimum grout quality.
 Varying water pH will cause the reaction times to change.
-Test ground water for pH and consult with the manufacturer to ensure the pH falls within the threshold limitations.)
+Test ground water for pH and consult with GCP to ensure the pH falls within the threshold limitations.)